-Your library is here to help you continue your book club during these unusual times.
+Bring your book club online!
 While we do offer many great online resources, not all of them provide the ability for groups to borrow multiple copies of the same title for their members.
 This is where Hoopla comes in!

 How can I organize and connect with my book club?

 Goodreads groups allow you to add members, post on discussion boards, list upcoming meetings, and virtually shelve all the books your book club has completed.
 Goodreads accounts are free to create and required to participate in a Goodreads group.